“All this took place to fulfill what had been spoken by the Lord…’’

 In His Sermon on the Mount, Jesus declares

-Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill (Matt.
-5:17).
+Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill (Matthew 5:17).

 As we explore Matthew’s account of the Christ’s nativity, it is important that we understand how important this notion of fulfillment is.